rolero/excel-fuzzy-lookup-vba/README.md

 The function stops scanning the table when an empty cell in column 1
 is found.

-For each entry in column 1 of the table, FuzzyPercent is called to match
-LookupValue with the Table entry.
+For each entry in column 1 of the table, FuzzyPercent is called to match LookupValue with the Table entry.

-'Rank' is an optional parameter which may take any value > 0
-        (default 1) and causes the function to return the 'nth' best
-         match (where 'n' is defined by 'Rank' parameter)
+'Rank' is an optional parameter which may take any value > 0 (default 1) and causes the function to return the 'nth' best match (where 'n' is defined by 'Rank' parameter).
 If the 'Rank' match percentage< NFPercent (Default 5%), #N/A is returned.

-IndexNum is the column number of the entry in TableArray required to be
-returned, as follows:
+IndexNum is the column number of the entry in TableArray required to be returned, as follows:

-If IndexNum > 0 and the 'Rank' percentage match is >= NFPercent
-                (Default 5%) the column entry indicated by IndexNum is
+If IndexNum > 0 and the 'Rank' percentage match is >= NFPercent (Default 5%) the column entry indicated by IndexNum is returned.

-                returned.
-if IndexNum = 0 and the 'Rank' percentage match is >= NFPercent
-                 (Default 5%) the offset row (starting at 1) is returned.
-                 This value can be used directly in the 'Index' function.
+if IndexNum = 0 and the 'Rank' percentage match is >= NFPercent (Default 5%) the offset row (starting at 1) is returned.This value can be used directly in the 'Index' function.

 Algorithm can take one of the following values: